Preparing for course registration

 Credits per session

 For the Winter Session, students in most UBC Okanagan programs can register in a maximum of 18 credits per term (six courses), or 36 credits for the entire session.
 This is a very heavy workload and is not recommended.
-If you are considering six courses in one term talk with an Academic Advisor.
+If you are considering six courses in one term talk with an Academic & Career Advisor.
 Most students take 15 credits per term (five courses), or 30 credits for the entire session.

 Many students also take fewer than five courses per term, allowing for time to work, enjoy leisure activities, or study.
 It’s up to you on how many credits you take.
 Keep in mind that there is a minimum number of credits you need to be registered in to qualify for on-campus housing, student loans, and scholarships.